tlb-lemrabott/lemrabott.toulba/content/privacy.md

 ## Your Consent

-By using our website, you consent to this Privacy Policy and our use of cookies as described above.
+By using our website, you consent to this Privacy Policy and our use of local storage as described above.